-Shortly prior to the day agreed for the mediation, the parties will exchange their case statements together with copies of the key documents on which that party wants to rely.
+Shortly prior to the day agreed for the mediation, the parties will exchange their case statements or position papers together with copies of the key documents on which each party wants to rely.
+The mediator may well contact the parties or their legal advisers in advance to identify the key issues in dispute and potential sticking points.

-Assuming it is a one-day mediation, the day normally begins with a plenary session (i.e. with everybody being in the same room).
-The mediator introduces himself and asks those attending to do the same.
+Assuming it is a one-day mediation,

+the day normally begins with a plenary session (i.e. with all attendees together).
+The mediator introduces themselves and asks those attending to do the same.
 Each party then makes a short opening statement.
-The opening statement is usually given by one of the party's internal representatives or the lawyer, or a combination of the two.
-The opening statements give an opportunity to stress the parts that really matter to them, and can have an effect of 'clearing the air'.
+The opening statement is usually given by one of the party's representatives or the lawyer, or a combination of the two.
+The opening statements give an opportunity to stress the parts that really matter to the parties, and can have an effect of 'clearing the air'.

-After the opening session, the parties usually go into separate rooms.
-The mediator then shuttles between the parties' rooms throughout the day, exploring particular parts or issues with the parties encouraging them to try to narrow the differences between them, and to make offers of settlement.
+After the opening session, the parties usually go into separate break-out rooms.
+The mediator then shuttles between the parties' rooms throughout the day, exploring particular points or issues with the parties, encouraging them to try to narrow the differences between them, and to make offers of settlement.
 The mediator will use a variety of techniques.
-He will alert the parties to the risks that they will be taking if the case goes to trial.
-He will remind the parties of the likely costs of litigation.
-He may probe the parties' cases for weaknesses.
-It can often be fairly late in the day by the time concrete offers to settle are made and mediations often continue until well into the night, unless the parties agree a cut-off time (usually 6pm or 7pm) to impose a sense of urgency from the start.
+They will alert the parties to the risks that they will be taking if the case goes to trial.
+They will remind the parties of the likely costs of litigation.
+They may probe the parties' cases for weaknesses.
+It can often take some time for the parties to make concrete offers and mediations can continue until well into the night, unless the parties agree a cut-off time to impose a sense of urgency from the start.